rp42dev/rp42dev/README.md

 ## 🚀 I’m currently working on
 - [My Portfolio](https://rp42.dev/) - My portfolio website in React
 - [From Lads to Dads](https://fromladstodads.ie/) - A website for a local charity in Dublin
-- [Ed Tattoo site](https://ed-tattoo.netlify.app/) and [Ed Tattoo Rpo](https://github.com/rp42dev/ed-tattoo) This is a portfolio of Ed-Tattoo work.
+- [Ed Tattoo site](https://ed-tattoo.netlify.app/) and [Repo](https://github.com/rp42dev/ed-tattoo) This is a portfolio of Ed-Tattoo work.
 Ed is a tattoo artist built of the [Preact-cli](https://github.com/preactjs/preact-cli)

 <!-- Im currently learning -->
 ## 🌱 I’m currently learning